The Public Practicum · NYC

 3 goals complete

-Eliminate corruptionGoal 4 · Parking adjudication audit
+Eliminating Corruption and WasteGoal 4 · Parking adjudication audit

-Government excellenceGoal 7 · Performance reporting
+Demonstrating Government ExcellenceGoal 7 · Performance reporting

 "What does excellent government look like at DOF in Year 1?
 What is the measurable outcome?"